Graceville Uniting Church: Church hall

+Former church

 In 1928, the Church Trustees empowered Walter Taylor to devise plans for a new church on the corner of Verney and Oxley Roads.
-The foundation stone was laid on Saturday 2 March 1929 at a ceremony presided over by the President of the Queensland Methodist Conference, Rev. C.T.
-Palethorpe.
-Like the hall, the construction of the church was a community effort, with the donation of labour, cash and much of the construction material including filling, fencing, concrete foundations, reinforcing steel, bearers, floor joists, timber for roof construction and cathedral glass for windows.
-The congregation had intended to complete the superstructure of the church without borrowing any money, however the economics of the time were against them.
+The foundation stone was laid on Saturday 2 March 1929 at a ceremony presided over by the President of the Queensland Methodist Conference, Rev. C. T. Palethorpe.
+Like the hall, the construction of the former church was a community effort, with the donation of labour, cash and much of the construction material including filling, fencing, concrete foundations, reinforcing steel, bearers, floor joists, timber for roof construction and cathedral glass for windows.
+The congregation had intended to complete the superstructure of the former church without borrowing any money, however the economics of the time were against them.
 Being the time of the Depression, many of the men of the parish were unemployed, on relief work, and so were unable to give money as generously as they had done in the past. was borrowed from the Methodist Loan Fund.

-The church was opened by His Excellency the Governor of Queensland, Sir John Goodwin, on 29 November 1930.
-Tribute was paid to the architect and builder of the church, Walter Taylor, with the congregation's appreciation expressed in the erection of a marble slab and framed photographs of Walter and Louisa Taylor in the church.
+The former church was opened by His Excellency the Governor of Queensland, Sir John Goodwin, on 29 November 1930.
+Tribute was paid to the architect and builder of the former church, Walter Taylor, with the congregation's appreciation expressed in the erection of a marble slab and framed photographs of Walter and Louisa Taylor in the former church.

 According to the Queensland Methodist Times, the use of the Perpendicular Gothic style was an innovation in Methodist architecture.
 The precast concrete parts were made in Walter Taylor's workshop, moved to the site and "placed in position like masonry.
-They were laced together with steel and concrete providing a building of extra-ordinary strength, without in any way detracting from the gracefulness of design".
+They were laced together with steel and concrete providing a building of extraordinary strength, without in any way detracting from the gracefulness of design".
 After the buttresses were erected, walls, panels and window jambs at the top and filled in with concrete slabs, formed a broken surface, "with a very pleasing effect".
 A parapet with a counterfoil design was mounted on top of the walls between the buttresses, and was broken by a pointed turret over each buttress.
 "Rapid hardening cement and reinforced concrete have made it possible to construct on a very modest scale a building containing all the essential features".

-Cruciform in plan, the church was symbolic in its representation of part of the Scriptures - a parable in stone.
+Cruciform in plan, the former church was symbolic in its representation of part of the Scriptures – a parable in stone.
 The exterior walls were to be constructed from 33 buttresses which represent the 33 years of Christ's life on earth.
-The walls between the buttresses were divided into seven - the perfect number in the Bible.
-There are three windows in each bay - a trinity of light.
+The walls between the buttresses were divided into seven – the perfect number in the Bible.
+There are three windows in each bay – a trinity of light.
 The building featured 1450 Gothic arches and 8000 panes of tinted Cathedral glass.

-In November 1937, two trees were given to the church by Mrs Taylor and planted in the church grounds.
-Various other additions were made to the church, including a photograph frame containing pictures of past ministers, a baptismal font, a pulpit, and a memorial plaque to commemorate Brother James William Roberts.
+In November 1937, two trees were given to the former church by Mrs Taylor and planted in the church grounds.
+Various other additions were made to the former church, including a photograph frame containing pictures of past ministers, a baptismal font, a pulpit, and a memorial plaque to commemorate Brother James William Roberts.